Quinnipiac University Polling Institute: History

 The poll has been cited by major news outlets throughout North America and Europe, including The Washington Post, Fox News, USA Today, The New York Times, CNN, and Reuters.
 Quinnipiac University Poll receives national recognition for its independent surveys of residents throughout the United States.
 It conducts public opinion polls on politics and public policy as a public service as well as for academic research.
 Poll results are also aggregated by ABC News' FiveThirtyEight.
 Andrew S. Tanenbaum, the founder of the poll-analysis website Electoral-vote.com, compared major pollsters' performances in the 2010 midterm Senate elections and concluded that Quinnipiac was the most accurate, with a mean error of 2.0 percent.

 Politico reported in 2018 that "much of Quinnipiac’s prominence in the field is also a result of its commitment to self-promotion."
 The publication pointed out that the poll "reports to the university’s public-affairs office, not any academic wing of the school," and that for many years the poll employed New York publicist Howard Rubenstein and prominent journalists to promote the poll.

+Methodology

+The Quinnipiac University Poll conducts polling through random digit dialing with live interviewers.
+Polls utilize 100-200 interviewers consisting of university students and Hamden residents, dialing both landlines and cell phones.
+Phone numbers are obtained from market research company Dynata.
+In the event of a missed call, Quinnipiac attempts four call-backs.
+If a household with multiple members is reached, interviewers ask to speak to the individual with the closest upcoming birthday as a quasirandom within-household selection method.
+Polls are typically conducted over a five-day period and aim to gather a random sample of about 1,500 respondents.

+Responses to polls are weighted with US Census demographic data, adjusting for the variables of age, education, gender, race, and region.

+Quinnipiac University polls target American adults aged 18 and over.
+For political polling, Quinnipiac identifies registered and likely voters from screening questions.
+The poll emphasizes results from surveys of likely voters when approaching election days.